al-maisan/infra-4788/README.md

 }
 ```

-The bottom three properties (index, leaf, hashes) constitute the proof and are need for validation.
+The bottom three properties (index, leaf, hashes) constitute the proof and are needed for validation.

 ## run using a beacon state stored in a local (SSZ-snappy) file